 Do you know how to make i cords, or any type of cords for that matter?
 Here are some i cord instructions for you and also how to make various different types of cords.

 This post does contain affiliate links.

 i cords have many uses both in and around the home and in your craft projects.
 They are also an attractive way to tie up gifts with cards, or in fact, tie anything together.
-My daughter uses them to make jewellery for herself.
+My daughter uses them to make jewelry for herself.
 A lot of knitters also use cords on completed knitting projects.

-How To Make Cords:
+How To Make Cords

 If you want a twisted cord, it is best to have a friend or family member at hand who can help you by holding the ends together as you twist.
 If you don’t, a door handle also works quite well.

 Cut the strands longer than you want your finished cord to be, as the twisting is going to make them a lot shorter.
 You will be able to choose how thick or thin you want your cord to be by adding or subtracting strands.